 Employment Option/s What does this mean for Lutterworth?
-Potential Benefits Potential Issues 1 - 5, 7 Allow for the development of 4ha of employment land to 2031at the following potential allocations: Land south of Lutterworth Road (E/005LT/11) Land south of Lutterworth Road / Coventry Road (E/001LT/11) Increases choices businesses to exp and/or for new bus establish in the tow Provides jobs in th could discourage of and/relocate siness to vn e town which 6, 8, 9 Development of approximately 10ha of employment land as part of the strategic development area to the north and east of Lutterworth (adjacent to the M1) Supports existing relocating and/or enew businesses were work into Lutterwere.
-Takes advantage Lutterworth's location to the strategic transmere to the strategic transmere to the strategic transmere to build a succommunity providing alongside new hore.
-Some existing eme Lutterworth may mere premises east of Line to the town centre.
-Refor housing Takes advantage new relief road expanding and anting to orth of ion in relation in sport network istainable ng jobs mes ployers in nove to new .utterworth - and other ovements on eleasing sites strategic highway network Effect on SSSI and landscape Delivery of employment land solely related to implementation and phasing of SDA (potentially more long term) Site/s potentially more remote from town centre / services / facilities compared to any potential site under option 1-5 and 7
+Potential Benefits Potential Issues 1 - 5, 7 Allow for the development of 4ha of employment land to 2031at the following potential allocations: • Land south of Lutterworth Road (E/005LT/11) • Land south of Lutterworth Road / Coventry Road (E/001LT/11) Increases choices for businesses to expand/relocate and/or for new business to establish in the town Provides jobs in the town which could discourage out-commuting 6, 8, 9 Development of approximately 10ha of employment land as part of the strategic development area to the north and east of Lutterworth (adjacent to the M1) Supports existing businesses in relocating and/or expanding and new businesses wanting to move into Lutterworth Takes advantage of Lutterworth's location in relation to the strategic transport network Helps to build a sustainable community providing jobs alongside new homes Some existing employers in Lutterworth may move to new premises east of Lutterworth - reducing pollution and other impacts of HGV movements on the town centre.
+Releasing sites for housing Takes advantage of potential new relief road Effect of traffic movements on strategic highway network Effect on SSSI and landscape Delivery of employment land solely related to implementation and phasing of SDA (potentially more long term) Site/s potentially more remote from town centre / services / facilities compared to any potential site under option 1-5 and 7